 It is the reason I bought John Allsop’s book (sells for a very reasonable £17 or ≈ €24): a trustworthy reference on my desk for when I see a possible microformat candidate popping up in my HTML code.
 With the examples online there is always that “is this really the right way?” question.
 With a book you know that at least someone read the specifications (as John claims in his book) before writing it down.
 Especially when your technical editor is a guy like Brian Suda and you have a chance to interview Dan Cederholm!
 By the way, did you know you can markup multi-dimensional tables in HTML?
 I didn’t.

-A good read for technical and non-technical readers alike, John’s “microformats and paving the cowpaths” comparison is definitely the most beautiful microformats definition I’ve seen.
+An informative read for technical and non-technical readers alike, John’s “microformats and paving the cow paths” comparison is the most beautiful microformats definition I’ve seen.

-I would rate it hReview post for this one, don’t I?out of 5 stars.
-I need a complete
+I would rate itout of 5 stars.
+I need a complete hReview post for this one, don’t I?

 Book reviewed on as hReview (version 0.3).
 Updated this blog post source to the newer microformats2 h-review specification in .